Cervical Cancer ScreeningAt a Glance Screening & Results Your Risk Factors About HPV & HPV Vaccine How to Book a Pap Test Myths & Facts Resources

 - You may hear from your healthcare provider.

-- You can always contact your healthcare provider if you don’t hear anything from them.
+- You can always contact your healthcare provider if you don’t hear from them first.

 - You’ll receive a result letter from the Alberta Cervical Cancer Screening Program (ACCSP)